Excellent Benefit Package

 The successful candidate will have demonstrated expertise in the principles and practices of payroll processing and reporting, knowledge of local, state and federal regulations, and the ability to organize, set priorities, and meet critical time deadlines.

-To apply please submit a District application, resume and cover letter to Human Resources, visit www.ntpud/jobs for more information.
-First Review of Applications will be Wednesday, July 15, 2020.
+To learn more about this exciting opportunity see attached job description or visit www.ntpud.org/jobs.
+To apply please submit a District application, resume and cover letter to Human Resources.
 This position is open until filled.
-Desired start date 9/7/20.

 Minimum qualifications of the job for education and experience include any combination of the following: completion of the twelfth grade supplemented by specialized training or coursework in accounting demonstrating thorough knowledge of accounting principles, financial statements and internal control practices and five (5) years of experience in the accounting field.
 A Bachelor’s degree from an accredited college or university in accounting or a related field is preferred.